 Can I hang a TV above an electric fireplace?

 Yes.
 You just need to choose the right model of your electric fireplace.
-The heat should come out at the bottom and front of the unit.
-This way there’s no heat directly on the television itself.
-Don’t choose a fireplace where the heat comes out through the top of the unit, and make sure to read the specs for each model -- many of them specify how far the TV must be installed from the unit.
+The heat should come out at the bottom or front of the unit.
+This way there’s no heat directly wafting up to the television itself.
+Make sure to read the specs for each model -- many of them specify how far the TV must be installed from the unit.